jina-ai/dalle-flow/README.md

 </p>

-Congrats, now you should be able to [run the client](./client.ipynb).
+Congrats!
+Now you should be able to [run the client](#client).

-The second run should only take ~1 minute to reach the address panel.
+You can modify and extend the server flow as you like, e.g. changing the model, adding persistence, or even auto-posting to Instagram/OpenSea.
+With Jina and DocArray, you can easily make DALL·E Flow [cloud-native and ready for production](https://github.com/jina-ai/jina).

 <!-- start support-pitch -->
 ## Support

+- To extend DALL·E Flow you will need to get familiar with  [Jina](https://github.com/jina-ai/jina) and [DocArray](https://github.com/jina-ai/docarray).
 - Join our [Slack community](https://slack.jina.ai) and chat with other community members about ideas.
 - Join our [Engineering All Hands](https://youtube.com/playlist?list=PL3UBBWOUVhFYRUa_gpYYKBqEAkO4sxmne) meet-up to discuss your use case and learn Jina's new features.
     - **When?** The second Tuesday of every month